proudmonkey/AutoWrapper/README.md

 * Add Logging support for `Request`, `Response` and `Exceptions`
 * A configurable middleware `options` to configure the wrapper.
 * Enable property name mappings for the default `ApiResponse` properties.
-* Added support to implement your own user-defined `Response` and `Error` schema / object.
+* Add support for implementing your own user-defined `Response` and `Error` schema / object.
+* Add support for ignoring action methods that don't need to be wrapped using `[AutoWrapIgnore]` filter attribute.
 * Enable backward compatibility support for `netcoreapp2.1` and `netcoreapp.2.2` .NET Core frameworks.

 # Installation